tud-phi/bota_ft_sensors/python/README.md

 # bota sensone force-torque sensor

-this directory contains useful information about using the [https://www.botasys.com/force-torque-sensors/sensone](bota sensone) force-torque sensor.
+this directory contains useful information about using the [bota sensone](https://www.botasys.com/force-torque-sensors/sensone) force-torque sensor.

 ### usage

-the main script is `sensone.py` which is a cleaner version of the `bota_serial_example.py` script [https://gitlab.com/botasys/python_interface/-/blob/main/examples/bota_serial_example.py](provided by bota).
+the main script is `sensone.py` which is a cleaner version of the `bota_serial_example.py` script [provided by bota](https://gitlab.com/botasys/python_interface/-/blob/main/examples/bota_serial_example.py).

 there is a tiny example of usage in the main script that looks like this: